j-easy/easy-batch/easybatch-tutorials/src/main/java/org/easybatch/tutorials/advanced/quartz/README.md

 ## Description

 This tutorial is an application that schedules a batch job to run repeatedly every 10 seconds.
-The goal is to show how to use `easybatch-quartz` module APIs.
+The goal is to show how to use Quartz to schedule Easy Batch jobs.

 ## Run the tutorial